 Number of Staff

-Fu ull time Part time/ Shared
+Full time Part time/ Shared

 Principal 1

 Dean of Students 1

 Facility Engineer (custodians) 4

-Classroom Teachers 19 9
+Classroom Teachers 19

-Preschool Teacher 1
+Preschool Teacher 1 1

 Fine Arts and Physical Education Teachers 4

 Technology Teacher 1

 Food Service 1 3

 Social Worker (Gen. Ed./Sp.
 Ed.)
+1

-Paraprofessionals 16 6
+Paraprofessionals 19

 Library 1

 Nurse 1

 Office 2

 Reading Specialist 1

 Special Education Teachers 1

 Speech Language Pathologist 1

 The staff at Bibich Elementary School is an experienced and well-trained staff.
-Naturally, there is some concern about the number of staff members we are losing to retirement.
 We have used, and will continue to refine, an interview process that includes staff members in the selection process.
 The interview team looks for a candidate with a personality and instructional style that enhances the grade level team of teachers, the culture of the building, and meets the needs of our students.

 Beginning level teachers are partnered with a mentor teacher.
 This mentoring includes informal discussions with other staff members; formal discussions between the beginning teacher, the mentor teacher, and the building principal; and released time to allow for observations of other teachers.
 The beginning teacher attends an in-service training at the beginning of the school year.
 Teachers transferring to the building from other buildings work closely with their grade level team teachers.